coldborne/CombatSandboxWithBugs/docs/test-cases/weapons/fire-with-zero-ammo.md

-## test-case-004 - Fire With Zero Ammo
+## test-case-004 - Fire with zero ammo

 ### Preconditions
 - Player is alive